This Trainer's 6-Move Workout Is Perfect For Anyone Who Is New to Strength Training

 The Beginner Dumbbell Workout

 Before getting started, you need to get your muscles warm.
 Here's a quick dynamic warmup you can follow.
-Grab a set of light/medium dumbbells (five to 10 pounds is a good starting point).
+Grab a set of light/medium dumbbells (five to 10 pounds is a good starting point, but this guide on finding the right weight will help if you want to go heavier).
 If the exercise feels too easy, increase the weight.
 If your form is falling apart or it's too hard to complete a set, lighten your weight.

 Complete the designated sets and reps for each exercise before moving on to the following exercise.
 Be sure to rest in between each set so that your muscles have time to recover; your rest should be no longer than 60 seconds between each set.